Feb 03, 2026 · 9 min read

 The Iceberg Illusion: What Does Downtime Truly Cost?

-But where do those numbers actually come from?
-To calculate your True Downtime Cost (TDC), you must account for both tangible and intangible variables across four distinct categories.
+To calculate your True Downtime Cost (TDC), you typically should account for both tangible and intangible variables across four distinct categories.

 This is what everyone calculates first.
 It is the easiest metric to pull from HR.